 3 Credits (2 Lecture 1 Lab 0 Shop) 4 Hrs./Wk.
 (2 Hrs.
 Lecture 2 Hrs.
-Lab) \15 wks.
+Lab) 15 wks.

 This course is a study of Programmable Logic Controllers (PLCs), which monitor electrical inputs and in turn controls outputs to automate a process or machine.
 Particular emphasis is placed on ladder logic programming.
-Programs are created using PLC instructions that are categorized by function: Relay logic, timers, counters, data-manipulation, arithmetic, datacomparison, data-transfer, and program control.
+Programs are created using PLC instructions that are categorized by function: Relay logic, timers, counters, datamanipulation, arithmetic, data-comparison, datatransfer, and program control.
 Students set up hardware addressing on PLC racks/modules and verify physical wiring of real-world devices.
 They establish communications between a computer and a PLC processor using